-- 1.1 Headsets may be monaural or binaural - 1.1.1 Digital interface, USB, Ethernet or proprietary, with G.711 codec.
-USB interface at TRP (0 dBr reference point) - 1.1.2 Digital interface, USB, Ethernet or proprietary, with other codec - 1.1.3 Analogue interface to existing telephone handset interface. - 1.1.4 Analogue or Digital interface connecting directly to a Network (PSTN, ISDN, SIP) ie fully functioning headset telephone. - All of the above headsets may be corded or be connected wirelessly to a base station e.g.

-Bluetooth or DECT - 1.1.5 Wireless headset only, i.e. standards compliant headset intended to work with standards compliant base station, mobile phone or PC.
+- 1.1 Headsets may be monaural or binaural - 1.1.1 Digital interface, e.g. USB - 1.1.2 Analogue interface to existing telephone handset interface. - 1.1.3 Analogue interface to input/output ports of a sound card on a PC or laptop etc - 1.1.4 Analogue or Digital interface connecting directly to a Network (PSTN, ISDN, SIP) i.e. fully functioning headset telephone. - All of the above headsets may be corded or be connected wirelessly to a base station e.g. Bluetooth or DECT - 1.1.5 Wireless headset only, i.e. standards compliant headset intended to work with standards compliant base station, mobile phone or PC.
 E.g. Bluetooth Special Interest group (SIG) - 1.1.6 Wireless base station only.
 Standards compliant base intended to work with standards compliant headset (e.g. SIG).
 This category is further subdivided depending whether it has a digital or analogue interface: